tonybaltovski/husky-sphinx-tutorials/doc/HuskyFrontiers.rst

 .. code-block:: bash

-  sudo apt-get install ros-melodic-husky-navigation
+  sudo apt-get install ros-noetic-husky-navigation

-Because ``frontier_exploration`` is not officially supported by ROS Melodic you will need to modify the following launch files inside the ``husky_navigation`` package:
+Because ``frontier_exploration`` is not officially supported by ROS Noetic you will need to modify the following launch files inside the ``husky_navigation`` package:

 * launch/exploration.launch